coleifer/huey/docs/api.rst

         task_instance = add.s(1, 2)  # Create a Task instance.
         ret = huey.enqueue(task_instance)  # Enqueue the queue task.
         print(ret.get(blocking=True))  # "3".

+    .. py:property:: is_timed_out

+        If task was configured with a ``timeout``, returns True if the task has exceeded the timeout.
+The task timer starts when the task begins to execute (after any pre-execute hooks are fired).

+    .. py:property:: time_remaining

+        If task was configured with a ``timeout``, returns the amount of time remaining.
+For tasks that do not specify a timeout, this property returns ``float('inf')`` so it is always safe to compare.

+    .. py:method:: check_timeout()

+        If task was configured with a ``timeout``, this method provides a single hook for cooperatively checking whether the task has exceeded its available time, and if so, raises a :class:`TaskTimeout`.
+This exception ensures that the ``SIGNAL_TIMEOUT`` fires for the task.

+        This method is the only mechanism for enforcing a timeout when using ``thread`` workers.

+        See :ref:`cooperative-timeout` for discussion.

     .. py:method:: then(task, *args, **kwargs)